Map implemented as a linked-list of key-value pairs ("Associations").

 .

-The class is parameterized by the key's equality and hash functions,
+The class is parameterized by the key's equality and hash functions, and an initial capacity.

 (buckets).

-WARNING: Certain operations are amortized O(1) time, such as put
+Certain operations, such as put

 For maps without amortization, see TrieMap